JeremiahKaren/35percent.github.io/canada-water.md

 ![](http://crappistmartin.github.io/images/canadawatersiteE.jpg)

-## Canada Water Sites F & G - Harmsworth Quays
+## British Land masterplan site
-Sites F & G comprising the former Daily Mail printworks and the Surrey Quays shopping centre site, have not yet been granted planning consent.
-This monumentous scheme comprising approx 7 million sqft of development across 46 acres, is currently in the early stages of consultation and the process is being managed by 'consultation experts - __Soundings__' (the company which undertook the consultation for the Heygate masterplan on behalf of Lend Lease).
-The owner and developer of the site C scheme is [__British Land__](https://en.wikipedia.org/wiki/British_Land) - one of the UK's largest developers, formerly run by British property magnate Sir John Ritblatt (father of Delancey's Jamie Ritblatt).
+Sites F & G comprising the petrol station and shopping centre, together with the former Daily Mail printworks and Surrey Quays leisure park, have not yet been granted planning consent.
+This huge site comprising approx 7 million sqft of development across 46 acres, is being brought forward by British Land in a joint venture with Southwark Council and is currently in the early stages of consultation.
+The consultation process is being managed by 'consultation experts - __Soundings__' (the company which undertook the consultation for the Heygate masterplan on behalf of Lend Lease). [__British Land__](https://en.wikipedia.org/wiki/British_Land) - one of the UK's largest developers, formerly run by British property magnate Sir John Ritblatt (father of Delancey's Jamie Ritblatt).

 ![](http://crappistmartin.github.io/images/CanadaWaterSiteC.png)